A new report issued by three Central Asian and one

 corrupt countries, and there were new reports of arbitrary and corrupt actions

+by authorities.
 These included, among others, new initiatives

 to dismantle private satellite dishes and air conditioners that are argued to